Salzburg specialties

 - The restaurant serves traditional Austrian cuisine and typical Salzburg dishes Hotel Blue Goose*.

-- Find more Hotels in Salzburg * can be found here.
+- Other Hotels in Salzburg * here.

 Camping sites in and around Salzburg:

 Camping sites in and around Salzburg* can be found and reserved here.
 An example of a campsite is Salzburg Panorama Camping, Rauchenbichlerstraße 21, 5020 Salzburg, Austria.
-A Rent a motorhome you can here.
+A Rent a motorhome you can also here.
 With our Motorhome packing list You'll never forget anything again.

 Our travel tips for Salzburg